Where to find food pantries, giveaways and more

 Floral City First Baptist Church: 10 a.m. to 1 p.m. the third Thursday monthly.
 Proof of residency required.

 Rivers of Life Restoration Ministry Inc.: Operates the Seven Loaves Food and Clothing Pantry at Helping Hands Thrifty Treasures, 9699 W. Fort Island Trail, Crystal River.
 The free-to-all Food Pantry is now open from noon to 3 p.m. every Tuesday.
-Call 863-666-4129 for information.
+Call 863-666-4129.

 Calvary Chapel of Inverness: Free bagged groceries available from noon to 2 p.m.
 Thursdays at 960 S. U.S. 41.
 352-726-1480.
 Calvary Church is an equal opportunity provider.